C. Wright Mills: Mills's critique of sociology at the time

-Seeing as though he was a sociologist himself, some may be surprised to learn that Mills was quite critical of the sociological approach during his time.
+While a sociologist himself, Mills was still quite critical of the sociological approach during his time.
 In fact, scholars saw The Sociological Imagination as "Mills' final break with academic sociology."
-In this work, Mills was critical of specific people, such as Parsons and Paul Lazarsfeld, a member of his department at Columbia.
-While Mills did have frustrations with Parsons's theories and the Columbia department, his arguments in The Sociological Imagination are based in more than retaliatory remarks.
-While The Sociological Imagination was and is still sometimes read as "an attack on empirical research" when it is really "a critique of a certain research style."
+In the process of laying out the eponymous theory of sociological imagination, Mills was critical of specific people, criticizing Talcott Parsons' theories and the work of Paul Lazarsfeld, a member of his department at Columbia.
+Nonetheless, while The Sociological Imagination was and still is sometimes read as "an attack on empirical research" it is much closer to "a critique of a certain research style."
 Mills was worried about sociology falling into the traps of normative thinking and ceasing to be a critic of social life.
-Throughout his academic career, Mills fought with mainstream sociology about different conflicting sociological styles.
-Mills was primarily worried about social sciences being susceptible to the "power and prestige of normative culture" and veering away from its original objective.
-It is difficult to say whether or not sociology moved in the direction that Mills feared.
-However, scholars do know that until his death, Mills fought to maintain what he thought was the integrity of sociology.
+Throughout his academic career, Mills fought with mainstream sociology about different conflicting sociological styles, being primarily worried about social sciences becoming susceptible to the "power and prestige of normative culture" and veering away from its original objective.
+Up until his death, Mills fought to maintain what he thought was the integrity of sociology.